 We all choose our dogs because something about a specific breed or mixed breed speaks to us.
 Sometimes those notions go out the window when we have an unexpected encounter with a shelter animal.
 Regardless of the type, we fall in love with them.

 Everyone knows that one dog that always breaks the mold and outlives every other dog.
-Depending on the breed, larger dogs live between 8 to 10 healthy years, medium dogs average 9 to 12 years, and smaller dogs can live between 12 to 16 years.
-Older dogs develop arthritis, hip and joint problems, and cancer is a prevalent problem.
+Depending on the breed, larger dogs live between 9 and 12 healthy years, medium dogs average 10 to 13 years, and smaller dogs can live between 10 and 15 years.
+Older dogs develop arthritis, hip and joint problems, and cancer is a prevalent problem. (source)

 Dogs with a bit of help from over-the-counter supplements, a healthy diet, help with dental care, and routine checkups can live happy and productive lives.
 While the average is 11 years for smaller dogs, many exceptions exist.